 Unreal Reasons Associated With Formication

-As I mentioned, most of the time, the feeling of crawling is a tactile hallucination caused by several factors.
-In this section, we discuss some of these factors.
+As I mentioned, most of the time, the feeling of itching and crawling sensation is a tactile hallucination caused by several factors.

 If you are taking or have suddenly stopped taking the following medications, your crawling sensation may be due to them: